gtuck/web3400-Course-Docs/PHP-Code-Examples.md

 - The `<?php $time = date("H"); ?>` line gets the current hour in 24-hour format.
 The `date("H")` function returns the hour of the day from `00` to `23`.
 - The first condition `<?php if ($time < 12) : ?>` checks if the current time is before noon.
 If true, it displays "Good morning!".
-- The `<?php elseif ($time < 18) : ?>` line adds an additional condition to check if the time is before 18 (6 PM).
+- The `<?php elseif ($time < 18) : ?>` line adds a condition to check if the time is before 18 (6 PM).
 If the time is between noon and 6 PM, it displays "Good afternoon!".
 - The `<?php else : ?>` provides a final alternative that displays "Good evening!" if the time is 6 PM or later.
 - The `<?php endif; ?>` ends the conditional block.